astorfi/TensorFlow-World/docs/neural_network/cnn_classifier.rst

 arg\_scope operation and it will be explained in the general TensorFlow implementation details later on in this tutorial.
 It is worth noting that all the parameters defined by arg\_scope, can be overwritten locally in the specific layer definition.
-As an example take a look at **'line 28'**.
-While defining the tf.contrib.layers.conv2d layer(the convolutional layer), the padding is set to **'VALID'** although its default been set to **'SAME'** by the arg\_scope operation.
+As an example take a look at defining the tf.contrib.layers.conv2d layer(the convolutional layer), the padding is set to **'VALID'** although its default been set to **'SAME'** by the arg\_scope operation.
 Now it's the time to explain the architecture itself by describing of how to create